finger-to-the-sky/My-Portfolio/README.md

 # About_me

 <p>I’m 23.
-I started to be interested in web development a very long time ago, but I didn’t study it seriously, and when I realized that I would like to do it more seriously, in November 2021 I entered the Faculty of Python Development at Geekbrains.
-Now I have completed my studies and continue my development in the field of backend development, improving my skills and learning new things</p>
+I started to be interested in web development a very long time ago, but I didn’t study it seriously, and when I realized that I would like to do it more seriously, in November 2021 I entered the Faculty of Python Development at Geekbrains. </p>
+<p>Now I have completed my studies and continue my development in the field of backend development, improving my skills and learning new things</p>